-- \- Book can be borrowed at Penn's Grove
+- - Book can be borrowed at Penn's Grove

 - # eBook available through Penn's Grove catalog

 - L = Lexile measure

-Non-Fiction Prompts/Questions Non Front Front Research Remembering 1.
+Non-Fiction Prompts/Questions Remembering 1.
 What is the main idea of the book?
 CHOOSE ONE 2.
 Give a one paragraph summary of any chapter in the book.
 3. What problems does the person have, and how does he or she solve it?
 Understanding 4.
 Name five facts from the text and justify how you know they are facts.
 CHOOSE ONE 5.
 Tell in your own words how the setting (time the book took place) affected the person the book is about.
 6. Describe the mood of a specific scene from the book using at least two relevant details.
 Applying 7.
 Could you relate the book to yourself?
 Why or why not?
 CHOOSE ONE 8.
 Write a letter to a friend recommending this book.
 9. Identify a situation in which the central person showed courage.
 Describe how you would have reacted in the same situation.
 Analyzing 10.
-In the cluster you chose, compare and contrast the fiction book to the non-fiction book.
+Compare and contrast the fiction book to the non-fiction book.
 CHOOSE ONE 11.
 The summer book choices give you insight to history.
 What surprised you as you were reading?
 12. Find an Internet article from a primary source connected to an issue from the book.
 Record your source (title of article, title of publication, the Web site, author, and date of publication).
 Write a minimum 10-sentence summary of the article.
 (Wikipedia, Google, etc., are not primary sources) Evaluating 13.
 Did you like the non-fiction book?
 Why or why not?
 CHOOSE ONE 14.
 Would you like to meet the person the book was about?
 Why?
 What questions would you ask him?
 15. Why do you think the author wanted to write this book?
 What was the intention?
+Creating CHOOSE ONE 16.
+Think of ONE gift you would like to give the person your read about based on that character's specific needs.
+Explain why you gave that gift.
+OHOGOL ONE 17.
+If a biography/ memoir was written about you in the future, what would it tell us about you?
+18. Choose a short paragraph from the book that stands out to you.
+Explain why you chose it and what made it stand out.